Marieke Koekkoek: Politics

+Koekkoek headed the committee that wrote Volt's election program for the November 2023 general election.
+The party received two seats, and Koekkoek was re-elected.
+She was not re-elected in October 2025, as Volt only elected one member, and her term ended on 11 November.

 Personal life

 Koekkoek lives in the Utrecht neighbourhood of Leidsche Rijn.
-She has a husband from China, who came to the Netherlands to study and work, and she has two children.
+Her husband is from China, having come to the Netherlands to study and work, and she has three children.
 Koekkoek can play violin.